Nehaghate285/Spring-MVC---Hibernate-Job-portal/README.md

 * A list of mustache variables are present in Documentation.java class.
 * Here, index.mustache creates index.html, model.mustache creates model.html and api.mustache creates {{api}}.html.
 * In addition to changing the mustache files, one can customize the html files , just in case you want to add some static content that your swagger file could not accommodate !

+### Limitations for generating examples:

+* Supports only API key authorization, can be worked on for OAuth authorization mechanism using swagger security tools.
+* Your documentation portal will be generated as expected but you cannot 'Get a live response' which needs to call your API.